vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

     - Example: `"v=spf1 first string" "second string -all"`
 - Can take up to a maximum of 10 DNS Lookups like `include:spf.protection.outlook.com` (which currently contains 1 DNS lookup, without child lookups)

-> If a vendor decides to add another DNS lookup within its SPF include (child lookup).
-Your SPF record may become inaccurate because it has reached the DNS lookup limit, which may result in an email delivery problems.
+> **CAUTION**: If your DNS lookups are going to be around 10/10, you should take [steps](https://vand3rlinden.com/post/handle-your-spf-record/) to stay well under 10 DNS lookups.
+Because if a vendor decides to add another DNS lookup within its SPF include (child lookup).
+Your SPF record will become inaccurate because it has reached the DNS lookup limit, which may result in email delivery problems.

 ### Avoiding the 10 DNS Lookups cap, to:
 - Flatten your SPF record ***(not recommended)***